Cushychicken/cushychicken.github.io/resume.md

 # 2021

+## Independent Consultant
+* Started working as an independent consultant on electronics, embedded systems, and firmware development

 ## RTLjobs.com
 * Created a job website exclusively for users of hardware description languages like VHDL, Verilog, and SystemVerilog - view live at [www.RTLjobs.com](https://www.rtljobs.com)!
 * Wrote custom scraper/indexer in Python to crawl job postings from employers who need RTL skillset